kunalsuri/gcp-legendary-enigma/google-cloud-vm-setup-linux/README.md

+#Metadata
-# Creator:	Kunal Suri
+	Creator:	Kunal Suri
-# Repo:		gcp-legendary-enigma
+	Repo:	gcp-legendary-enigma
-# Folder:	google-cloud-vm-setup-linux
+	Folder:	google-cloud-vm-setup-linux
-# Intro:	Describing the several steps needed for settiup up a Linux VM in the Google Cloud Platform.
+	Intro:	Describing the several steps needed for settiup up a Linux VM in the Google Cloud Platform.

-Setting up Graphical User Interface (GUI) for VM running Linux server on GCP
+#Setting up Graphical User Interface (GUI) for VM running Linux server on GCP

+#What?:
-What?:	The following instruction allow users to install a GUI on thier linux server on GCP.
+The following instruction allow users to install a GUI on thier linux server on GCP.

 Why?:	Unlike Window (that comes in a version with "Desktop Experience"), the VM installations having Linux are only the server version and not having any GUI.